njeanne/plot_hbonds/README.md

 ![hydrogen bonds heatmap](doc/_static/heatmap.svg)

 And if the `--domains` option is used:
-- a CSV file of the hydrogen bonds with the minimal residues distance for the whole protein or the region of interest if used on the whole protein.
+- a CSV file of the hydrogen bonds with the minimal residue distance for the whole protein or the region of interest if used on the whole protein.
-- a plot of the hydrogen bonds with the minimal residues distance for the whole protein or the region of interest if used on the whole protein:
+- a plot of the hydrogen bonds with the minimal residue distance for the whole protein or the region of interest if used on the whole protein:

 ![hydrogen bonds heatmap](doc/_static/outliers.svg)